 It’s also time to start thinking about bettering your pronunciation with websites like Forvo, an online audio dictionary.

-Congratulations—if you’ve successfully stuck with this course then chances are, you’re a francophone now.
+Congratulations—if you’ve successfully stuck with this French study plan then chances are, you’re a francophone now.

 Take a moment to bask in your success, and when the time comes—dare I say it—start your intermediate level course!

 If you like learning French on your own time and from the comfort of your smart device, then I'd be remiss to not tell you about FluentU.

 FluentU has a wide variety of great content, like interviews, documentary excerpts and web series, as you can see here:

 FluentU brings native French videos with reach.
 With interactive captions, you can tap on any word to see an image, definition and useful examples.

 For example, if you tap on the word "crois," you'll see this:

 Practice and reinforce all the vocabulary you've learned in a given video with learn mode.
 Swipe left or right to see more examples for the word you’re learning, and play the mini-games found in our dynamic flashcards, like "fill in the blank."

 All throughout, FluentU tracks the vocabulary that you’re learning and uses this information to give you a totally personalized experience.
 It gives you extra practice with difficult words—and reminds you when it’s time to review what you’ve learned.